Written Submission Guidelines

 - Executive Summary PDFs should be titled using the following convention: TeamName_GSVCGlobalfinals_RevisedExecSummary.pdf

-- Re-submit your revised or updated full business plan PDF.
-The same restrictions apply from the Regional round: up to 20 pages of text, text, charts, and diagrams plus up to five pages of appendices: typed and double-spaced, 12 point Times New Roman font, and 1-inch margins on all sides, page size: 8 1/2 x 11 inches.
+- Re-submit your revised or updated full business plan PDF with up to 20 pages of text, text, charts, and diagrams plus up to five pages of appendices: typed and double-spaced, 12 point Times New Roman font, and 1-inch margins on all sides, page size: 8 1/2 x 11 inches.

-- Financial section: within the financing section of the business plan, entrants must include an explanation of the offering to investors indicating how much money is required, how it will be used, and how a deal might be structured (i.e., stock, debentures, etc.).
+- Financial section: Entrants must include an explanation of the offering to investors indicating how much money is required, how it will be used, and how a deal might be structured (i.e., stock, debentures, etc.).
 The team is not required to reveal its desired deal, although the judges may ask questions about it.
 This section should also delineate possible exit strategies.
 Detailed financial data should be displayed in spreadsheet form as an appendix.
 Financial data should include a cash flow statement, income statement, and balance sheet.

 - Business Plan PDFs should include the Team Resume booklet – these pages will not count toward the 25 page limit.